grpc/proposal/A71-xds-fallback.md

     - A resource had been successfully retried from the xDS server.
     - Server reported the resource had been found.
-    - An error was reported retrieving the resource over a connection that had been successfully established beforehand (as described above)
+    - An error was reported retrieving the resource over a connection that had been successfully established beforehand (as described above).
+In C-core such resource will have a `REQUESTED` state.

 Instead of using a global XdsClient instance, gRPC will use a shared XdsClient instance for each data plane target.
 In other words, if two channels are